Stedi-Demos/bootstrap-archived/README.md

 1. Upload the [input X12 5010 855 EDI](src/resources/X12/5010/855/inbound.edi) document to this directory.

-1. Look for the output of the function wherever you created your test webhook!
-The function sends the translated JSON payload to the endpoint you have configured.
+1. Look for the output of the function wherever you created your test webhook.
+The function sends the translated JSON payload to the endpoint you configured.
       <details><summary>Example webhook output (click to expand):</summary>

    ```json